Other than to say---I LOVE SCHOOL!

 There are many mornings that I want to plop down (in a chair too small for my butt) and work on art projects all day with those kids.
 Yes!

 Of course being a kid again means I'd have to relive all the awkward years, and that time I said the wrong thing in class, and the silly crushes I had on boys, and that day the bird pooped on my jacket and I had no idea.....for 3 hours.
 But those are the moments that make us stronger, right?

 And I'm so thankful every day that my kids get to go to a great school, with fantastic teachers who really love what they do and love the kids they work with.

 And when I think back to my own school days, I can think of at least four teachers who were super influential with my learning and have helped me become who I am today.

 And no, none of them taught me where to get the best Cherry Limeade in town (which is at Sonic Drive-in...and which is my favorite place to get drinks.....cause there are about a thousand different choices....and the local Sonic workers know me as "half Diet-Coke, half Dr. Pepper" because that's my favorite mix.... )

-Sonic Drive-in asked me to share about teachers that have impacted my life, and the teachers that impact my kids today....because they have an awesome program called Limeades for Learning, where Sonic gives money to schools each time you tag #ThanksTeach on social media during the month of May.
-This money is donated to teachers to help pay for all the out-of-pocket stuff that they do on their own, to make their classroom projects happen.
+Sonic Drive-in asked me to share about teachers that have impacted my life, and the teachers that impact my kids today...because they have an awesome program called Limeades for Learning, where Sonic gives money to schools each time you tag #ThanksTeach on social media during the month of May, to help teachers pay for all the out-of-pocket stuff that they do on their own, to make their classroom projects happen.

 ...about how much money and energy each teacher puts into their class, simply for the love of the kids.